zama-ai/concrete-ml/docs/built-in-models/ml_examples.md

 # Built-in Model Examples

-These examples illustrate the basic usage of built-in Concrete-ML models.
+These examples illustrate the basic usage of built-in Concrete ML models.
 For more examples showing how to train high-accuracy models on more complex data-sets, see the [Demos and Tutorials](../getting-started/showcase.md) section.

 ## FHE constraints considerations

-In Concrete-ML, built-in linear models are exact equivalents to their Scikit-Learn counterparts.
+In Concrete ML, built-in linear models are exact equivalents to their Scikit-Learn counterparts.
 Indeed, since they do not apply any non-linearity during inference, these models are very fast (~1ms FHE inference time) and can use high precision integers (between 20-25 bits).

 Tree-based models apply non-linear functions that enable comparisons of inputs and trained thresholds.
 Thus, they are limited with respect to the number of bits used to represent the inputs.
 But as these examples show, in practice 5-6 bits are sufficient to exactly reproduce the behavior of their Scikit-Learn counterpart models.